 When your patient flips into atrial fibrillation suddenly, it can be a bit intimidating.
 These atrial fibrillation tips for nurses are exactly what you need to know, whether you are a new nurse or one with more experience, about how to handle this common clinical situation with confidence and care.
 There are different levels of urgency […]

 I recorded a podcast episode version of this post, to listen to it, simply click play below.
 What Went Down On TikTok recently, there has been a trend called the “ick” trend.
 Essentially, people do share their “icks” (annoyances) in short 1–3-minute videos.
 Many were lighthearted and poking fun at one another.
 The few that […]

 A neuro ICU nurse works with patients in critical care who are suffering from very serious neurological compromise.
 Let’s outline some specifics.

 You’re finishing nursing school and gearing up to take the your NCLEX to become a registered nurse.
 You’re scared to fail and just want to do whatever you need to do.
 You’ve heard of some NCLEX reviews, with varying success, and don’t have a ton of money to spend to try them all.
 Every year there seems to be another option and it’s quite confusing.
 So, what are the best NCLEX reviews for 2023?

 Alert!
 Alert!
 A massive update to the NCLEX is COMING PEOPLE!
 It is called NCLEX Next Generation, often referred to as NCLEX Next Gen. This will go into effect on April 1, 2023.
 Let’s chat about everything you’ll need to know about it.
-Estimated Read Time: 11 minutes Why the change to NCLEX Next Generation? […]
+Estimated Read Time: 11 minutes I recorded a podcast episode version of […]

 Here are some pre- during- and post-cardiac nurse assessment tips from an RN to help you navigate full body assessments and improve your patient care process